Prevent Lower Back Pain with Chiropractic Care

 - Working at an ergonomically correct workstation and periodically stretching at your desk to avoid work-related injuries.

 What to Do If You Have Lower Back Pain

 If you’re experiencing mild, moderate or severe back pain, then you should seek medical treatment right away.
 Give Dr. Todd Goldman at Total Chiropractic Care and Wellness in Medford a call at (631) 447-2299 today.
-He’s helped many patients naturally manage their pain via non-surgical back treatment.
+He’s helped many patients with their pain management naturally via non-surgical back treatment.

 The adjustments and treatments such as spinal decompression our Medford chiropractor provide his patients are based on his diagnostic findings and address the underlying musculoskeletal misalignments triggering a patient’s pain, rather than simply “hiding” these symptoms with medication.